xminkax/assignment/README.md

 ### TODOs or if I would have more time
 - Add a button to load more reviews or implement infinite scrolling.
 Right now first amount of reviews is rendered server-side, and then on scroll next reviews would be displayed client side.
-- Improve tests.
-I added only 3 tests with AI and made small updates, but more thorough testing is needed—for example, testing the behavior when no new reviews are added or when polling resumes after a server interruption.